Description

 Link with the territory

-The production of grappa is an integral part of the Italian wine vocation, together with the consolidated activity of the distillation of by-products.
-The direct distillation process used for the grape marc - born and developed from Italian tradition - is a fundamental part of production, as it gives the grappa the unique characteristics that distinguish it from other distillates.
-Up until the 1970s, grappa was considered a “poor man’s spirit” with low quality, whereas today it is a “complex and sophisticated” product targeted at a wide variety of consumers.
-Grappa GI can be fresh or aged, produced by a mix of grape marc varieties or by just one variety.
-As claimed by producers, Grappa shall not be flavoured, although aromatic plants or fruits or part of them might be added.
-Grappa is a unique product as it is an expression of the Italian territory.
-In fact, its peculiarities make possible to find several Grappa’s varieties, all linked by the same “Italian Spirit”.
+Due to the consolidated practice of distilling the by-products of winemaking, grappa production grew alongside the Italian winemaking tradition.
+The direct distillation of the grape marc – which was only invented and developed in Italian tradition – is fundamental because it gives the grappa the unique characteristics which distinguish it from other distillates.
+Up until the 1970s, grappa was considered a “poor man’s spirit” of low quality, whereas today Grappa GI falls into the category of high-end spirits: a complex and sophisticated product that attracts a wide variety of consumers.
+Grappa can be young and fresh or aged, and made either from a mixture of grape marc varieties or just one variety.
+Furthermore, thanks to producers making a clear-cut decision on product quality, it cannot contain flavours, with the exception of added fruit or plants, or parts of them, which must be indicated and clearly visible on the label.
+Grappa is a unique product because it is an expression of the Italian territory and its diversities.
+There is in fact a wide variety of different types and quality of grappas, all with the same “Italian spirit”.

 Legislative information

-Geographical Indication Grappa is registered in the Annex III of Regulation (EC) n.
-110/2008 on the definition, description, presentation, labelling and the protection of Geographical Indications of spirit drinks and repealing Council Regulation (EEC) No 1576/89 (published in the Official Journal of the EU of 13 February 2008; L. 39) as modified by the Reg.
-(EC) 1067/2016 and by Reg.
+The Grappa Geographical Indication is registered in Annex III of Regulation (EC) No. 110/2008 on the definition, description, presentation, labelling and protection of Geographical Indications of spirit drinks and repealing Council Regulation (EEC) No. 1576/89 (published in the OJEU L. 39 of 13.02.2008), as modified by EC Reg.
+1067/2016 and Reg.
 674/2019.
-Notwithstanding the entry in force of the new Reg.
-UE 787/2019 which is replacing Reg.
-110/2008 and that applies to GIs from 8 june 2019, Annex III still stand until the creation of GI’s Register referred to in article 33 of the new law.
-Generally, article 24 paragraph 1 of Regulation 787/2019 provides that for every Geographical Indication has to be presented a technical file containing requirements requested by article 24 itself.
-In Italy the approval and presentation procedure of technical files is defined by Ministry of Agricultural, Food and Forestry Policies decree of May 13, 2010.
-The Grappa GI technical file is contained in the MoA decree n.
-747 of January 28, 2016 (published in the Italian Official Journal n.
-131 of February 8, 2016) came into force on August 1, 2016.
+Notwithstanding the entry into force of the new EU Reg.
+787/2019, which repeals Reg.
+110/2008 and – as far as GIs are concerned – has been applied since 8 June 2019, Annex III will continue to apply until the creation of the GI Register referred to in art.
+33 of the new regulation.
+Generally, article 24, paragraph 1 of Regulation 787/2019 states that for every single Geographical Indication a technical file containing the requirements set out in the same article must be presented to the European Commission.
+The technical file for Grappa GI is contained in decree no. 747 issued by the Ministry of Agricultural, Food and Forestry Policies on 28 January 2016 (published in the Italian Official Journal no. 131 of 08.02.2016) which came into force on 1 August 2016.